jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.024.png" width="300" />

-The large square's contents, drawn with thick lines, might represent the command’s *implementation*, because they might be private.
-The objects inside the large square that are drawn with thinner lines, might be the command’s parameters: its publics.
+The large square's contents, drawn with thick lines are the command’s *implementation*.
+They are the private contents.
+The objects inside the large square that are drawn with thinner lines, are the command's parameters: its publics.

+`[ WAS HERE writing ]`

 ## Parameters and Return Values Not Covered